yirichie/portfolio/content/blog/hoisting-in-javascript/index.md

 ---
 title: Hoisting in JavaScript
 date: "2020-01-28"
-description: What the heck is hoisting?
+description: Up, up, and away!
 ---

 To understand hoisting, I believe that it's important to understand what scope is first.